Integrity-Lead/TokenOps-Guardian/README.md

 * **Secure API Evaluation Endpoint:** `POST https://integrityleadlabs.com`
 * **Infrastructure Inquiries:** tech.lead@integrityleadlabs.com

 #### Note: I am the Principal Architect of the TokenOps Core Security specification.
-Drop an issue or commit a fork if you require low-latency memory allocation maps for sovereign enterprise financial gateways).
+Drop an issue or commit a fork if you require low-latency memory allocation maps for sovereign enterprise financial gateways.

-### "Sovereignty is not an option; it is the infrastructure of the future."
+#### "Sovereignty is not an option; it is the infrastructure of the future."